jer0dh/JHTechModaal/readme.md

  * Added 2 Filter hooks to allow one to
    1. provide default values for the inline configuration attributes (`data-modaal-*`)
    2. override values for the inline configuration attributes (`data-modaal-*`)
+ * modaal.js is enqueued only if shortcode is used on page or post.
+ * create a link to modal using image or html by nested shortcode `[modaal_link]`

 ## Shortcode Syntax
 ```html